Gaston (Beauty and the Beast): Video-game portrayals

 He is included in the 1993 video game adaptations Beauty & The Beast: Belle's Quest and Beauty & The Beast: Roar of the Beast.
 Although he acted as the main antagonist for both games, he also acted as an ally character in the former, using his strength to help in a task early in the game.
 In the Disney Princess video game, he acts as the main antagonist of Belle's chapter.
 Like in the film, he attempts to rabblerouse the villagers into attacking the castle.
 This time, however, he simply tries to convince the villagers the castle was evil and of dark magic, and thus needed to be destroyed, and to that end tried to abduct Mrs. Potts, Chip, Cogsworth, and Lumiere to act as proof.
 However, Belle outsmarted him.

 He also had a mention in Kinect: Disneyland Adventures, and also appeared briefly as a disguise for the villain Mizrabel in Epic Mickey: Power of Illusion.
 Gaston also appears as a non-playable character in the Kingdom Hearts video game Kingdom Hearts χ as an antagonist who controls an army of Heartless.
 Gaston is a playable character to unlock for a limited time in Disney Magic Kingdoms.
+An alternate version of Gaston appears as a playable character in the video game Disney Mirrorverse.
+He is an unlockable racer in Disney Speedstorm and appears as a villager in Disney Dreamlight Valley.